nfxpnk/markguide/README.md

  */
 ```

-Inside this comment regular markdown syntax would used, so any valid markdown will work here.
+Inside this comment regular Markdown syntax is used, so any valid Markdown will work here.

 ```scss
 /*md